alcofrisbas/backpacker/README.md

 ### Quasi-functions

 One way to streamline or de-clutter code is to use code from another file.
 The following commands help with executing functions.
-This enables your backpacker to follow a different path over the same terrain of stacks.
+This enables your backpacker to follow a different path over the same terrain of stacks without using a myriad of jump commands that need to be changed every time a line is inserted.

 |Command|Action|
 |---|---|